-Coconut Grove Elementary School serves approximately 330 students in pre-kindergarten through fifth grade.
+Coconut Grove Elementary School serves approximately 335 students in pre-kindergarten through fifth grade.
 The school is in the Coral Gables Feeder Pattern and is an example of a successfully integrated school with students from a wide range of cultures and socioeconomic backgrounds: Forty percent Hispanic, thirty-four percent African American, twenty percent Caucasian, five percent Multi-Racial, and one percent Asian American.
 Fifty-three percent of the population is on free or reduced lunch.
 Eight percent of student population is limited English proficient (LEP).
 Sixteen percent of the students receives Special Education/Varying Exceptionalities (SE/VE) services and eighteen percent of students receives gifted services.
-Twenty-one percent of our Special Education students spend eighty percent or more time with non-disabled students.
-The demographics of our staff are as follows: twenty-eight full-time instructional personnel, and twenty-three non-instructional personnel, including one Reading Coach and two administrator.
+Twenty-one percent of our Special Education students spends eighty percent or more time with non-disabled students.
+The demographics of our staff are as follows: twenty-eight full-time instructional personnel and twenty-three non-instructional personnel, including one Reading Coach and two administrators.
 The ethnic make-up of the staff is thirty percent White non-Hispanic, forty percent African American, non-Hispanic, and thirty percent Hispanic.
 Nineteen percent of the staff is male and eighty-one percent is female.

 At Coconut Grove Elementary School we strive to meet the individual needs of students in pre-kindergarten through grade five utilizing the Sunshine State Standards.
-Students in kindergarten through grade five meet for two hours of reading and language arts integrated with social studies curriculum.
-The students also meet during a second block for science and mathematics.
+Students in kindergarten through grade five meet for two hours of reading and language arts.
+Our reading program for kindergarten through third grade classes is enhanced by the Reading First Grant program.
+This program provides instructional support via a school-site based Reading Coach, core and supplemental reading materials and professional development for administrators and teachers.
+The students also meet for an hour of mathematics.
+Social studies and science classes are conducted following the required and recommended times set forth by the District.
 Additionally, our school offers special programs for students needing enrichment and/or extra support and remediation.
-We offer SE/VE classes, and use an inclusion model in our pre-kindergarten, third and fifth grade classes.
-We also offer a home-based gifted program and an Extended Foreign Language (French) program for students in kindergarten, first and second grade.
+We offer SE/VE classes, and use an inclusion model in our pre-kindergarten, third, fourth, and fifth grade classes.
+We also offer a home-based gifted program and an Extended Foreign Language (French) program for students in kindergarten, first, second, and third grade.
 Our students participate in regularly scheduled computer-assisted learning using Accelerated Reader, Fast ForWord, FCAT Explorer and SuccessMaker Enterprise Reading and Mathematics.
 Coconut Grove Elementary School provides an organized counseling program and individual guidance services to meet the social and emotional needs of our students.
+During the 2006-2007 school year we will participate in the Health in Our Schools (HiOSs) program.
+This program will provide students with services from a social worker, certified nurse, and health aide from a local health agency.
+Services will include: health screenings, counseling, nutrition information, and other related health services.
 We also support the mentoring of our students and make connection with our business community through the Kids and the Power of Work (KAPOW) program and the Big Brothers/Big Sisters program.
 In addition, our teachers and staff provide before school and after school tutoring as well as individual interest clubs throughout the school year.